 Isabela Island Travel Guide

-Isabela Island is not only the largest but also the second most volcanically active of the Galapagos Islands.
-On the western side of the archipelago above the geological hotspot from which these islands are born, Isabela is geologically young, compared to the eastern islands.
-It is just across the Bolivar Channel from the giant shield volcano that has formed Fernandina Island.
+Isabela Island is the largest and the second most volcanically active of the Galapagos Islands.
+On the western side of the archipelago above the geological hotspot from which these islands are born, Isabela is geologically young compared to the eastern islands.
+It is just across the Bolivar Channel from the giant shield volcano that has formed Fernandina Island

 Because of its size, there are plenty of places to explore, ranging from multiple fascinating marine sites to the six towering volcanoes that are still actively forming this island.